-The entry-level Active grade models now come equipped with DAB digital radio for better quality radio reception.
-The options list has been extended to include the 'Toyota Touch 2 with Go' set-up, which adds intuitive and comprehensive navigation functions to the vehicle's high-resolution, touchscreen-controlled multimedia system.
-Customers can also specify leather seats for the vehicle.
-On three-door models this also includes heated front seats and leather door trims.
-While on the five-door Active variant, the package includes power adjustment for the front seats and triple-zone automatic air conditioning.
+All variants come equipped with DAB digital radio and most owners want the 'Toyota Touch 2 with Go' set-up, which adds intuitive and comprehensive navigation functions to the vehicle's high-resolution, touchscreen-controlled multimedia system.
+Customers can also specify leather seats for the vehicle - which are standard with the flagship 'Invincible' grade.

 Cost of Ownership

-The combination of a smaller 2.8-litre powerplant, Euro6 engine technology and a more efficient six-speed auto gearbox help this Land Cruiser achieve around a 9% improvement in fuel economy and CO2 emissions.
-The combined cycle performance is rated at 39.2mpg and there's a CO2 figure of 194g/km, these returns for the five-door model.
-That's still a way off what you'd get from cheaper but less rugged rivals like Kia's Sorrento and Hyundai's Santa Fe, but it's about the same as you'd get from comparably tough competitors like Mitsubishi's Shogun, SsangYong's Rexton W and Land Rover's Discovery.
+You wouldn't exactly call the Land Cruiser efficient - but these days, it's a lot cleaner and more frugal than it used to be, mainly thanks to the switch from 3.0-litre to 2.8-litre D-4D diesel power a few years back.
+For both manual and auto models, the combined cycle fuel economy is rated at 38.2mpg and there's a CO2 figure of 194g/km, these returns for the five-door model.
+That's still a way off what you'd get from cheaper but less rugged rivals like Kia's Sorrento and Hyundai's Santa Fe, but it's about the same as you'd get from comparably tough competitors like Mitsubishi's Shogun and SsangYong's Rexton.
 An Eco Driving Indicator is there to help owners get somewhere close to the published figures.

 It'll be expensive to tax then - but at least residual values are and will stay very strong: expect around 52% of your original purchase price back after the usual three year standard ownership period.
 That's thanks to the relatively low numbers sold, this car's bullet-proof quality and its loyal following.
 Insurance groups are pitched at 31 for the three-door and five-door five-seat models.
 And group 34 for the rest of the range.
 As before, maintenance costs can be kept down thanks to a fixed price servicing plan.
 And there's a 5 year/100,000 mile warranty that you'll almost certainly never need.

-This 2.8-litre MK4 model though, has had its all-round on and off road superiority threatened by the excellence of rivals like Land Rover's Discovery.
-Which is why Toyota has responded in kind, producing a vehicle just as capable and probably better suited to the many third world users who wouldn't be seen dead driving anything else.
-It's a slightly better bet for roadgoing use too, though if it's a tarmac SUV you want, then this isn't it.
+This MK4 model though, has had its all-round on and off road superiority threatened by the excellence of rivals like Land Rover's Discovery.
+Which is why Toyota has responded in kind, producing a smarter vehicle that remains supremely capable and well suited to the many third world users who wouldn't be seen dead driving anything else.
+It's these days a slightly better bet for roadgoing use too, though if it's a tarmac SUV you want, then this isn't it.

 No, this remains a vehicle fit for purpose, a car that'll still be happily ploughing through mud ruts when you've long ago forgotten you ever owned the thing.
 As an ultimately capable long term ownership proposition, there isn't much that beats it.